mvolkmann/blog/src/smalltalk/30-development-environment.md

 Another, more compact way is to send the `#print` message to any object.
 To clear the Transcript, send the `#clear` message to the `Transcript` class.

+When output is sent to the `Transcript`, it appears in all `Transcript` windows.
+So it doesn't make sense to open more than one.

+If content is written to the Transcript, but no Transcript window is open, opening one will display the previously written content.

 Transcript windows are not scrollable, so they only display a limited number of lines.
 This is intentional for performance reasons.